mbforbes/website-3/posts/writing/travel/2022-london.md

 {% img "/assets/posts/2022-london/fancy-brick-row-homes.moz80.jpg", true %}

 The rest of our explorations in London would be much more welcoming and pleasant.
-One of the friends we went up laughed when we told her where we went that day.
+One of the friends we met laughed when we told her where we went that day.
 We really had somehow chosen exactly the poshest places to wander through.

 But even though we didn't encounter such obvious class boundaries again,[^gates] I couldn't shake the uncomfortable feeling the entire rest of our time there that everyone was sizing me up and putting me into a box.
 (And that my box was lousy.)